 Members are asked to:

 - i.
 Note the development of the Board performance report in terms of its content, length and presentation. - ii.
-Consider and discuss the performance report: in particular, the issues highlighted in the cover sheet. - iii.
-Provide feedback to support the further development and evolution of the Board Performance Report.
+Consider and discuss the performance report: in particular, the issues highlighted in the cover sheet.

 ICB STRATEGIC OBJECTIVE